-Established in 1803, Sycamore Township has long enjoyed its position as a rural preserve at the edge of an ever-growing metropolis.
-However, explosive growth in recent years has transformed Sycamore Township’s rural character to that of an “edge city.”
-The Township is home to over 23,000 residents and boasts over 2 million square feet of retail space (more than in all of Downtown Cincinnati) and over 750,000 square feet of office space.
-The Township Trustees and the Township Planning and Zoning Commission, realizing both the benefits and costs of such dramatic growth, understood that the Township needed a Land Use Plan to guide future growth and development.
-Such a plan would enable Sycamore Township to maintain and increase the quality of life that those who live and work there currently enjoy.
-The Township Trustees established a three-fold strategy as the basis for the formulation of their vision for the Township:
+Established in 1803, Sycamore Township began as a rural preserve on the edge of the city.
+Today it is home to over 23,000 residents and boasts over 2 million square feet of retail space and over 750,000 square feet of office space.
+The Board of Trustees have long understood the importance of developing and maintaining a Land Use Plan to guide future growth and development.
+Such a plan enables Sycamore Township to maintain and increase the quality of life that those who live and work here currently enjoy.

 The Land Use Steering Committee held its introductory meeting in October, 2019 and will continue to meet as needed in the coming months to evaluate the current plan, discuss research and formulate recommendations to the Board of Trustees.
-Their efforts will include examining land use in the Township as a means to control the location, type and quality of development and redevelopment in relation to the ability of the township to provide the necessary infrastructure, in a fiscally sound and responsive manner, while preserving the quality of life that makes Sycamore Township attractive to residents and business owners alike.
+Their efforts will include examining land use in the Township as a means to control the location, type and quality of development and redevelopment in relation to the ability of the Township to provide the necessary infrastructure, in a fiscally sound and responsive manner, while preserving the quality of life that makes Sycamore Township attractive to residents and business owners alike.

 In addition, if you would like to become part of the public input for the Sycamore Township Land Use Plan please feel free to contact us at 513.792.7250 or send comments in writing to firstname.lastname@example.org.